edumserrano/dotnet-guides/README.md

 ### Using Visual Studio

-1) Clone the repo and open the `DotNet.Guides.sln` solution file.
+1) Clone the repo and open the `DotNet.Guides.slnx` solution file.
 2) Press build on Visual Studio.

 ### Using dotnet CLI

 1) Clone the repo and browse to the directory using your favorite shell.
-2) To build the solution that contains all guides run: **`dotnet build DotNet.Guides.sln`**
+2) To build the solution that contains all guides run: **`dotnet build DotNet.Guides.slnx`**

 ### Notes

 There are also individual solutions for each of the demo apps for the guides present at the folder level for the demo.
-Example: `AmbientDataDemo.sln` at `src/guides/ambient-data/AmbientDataDemo`.
+Example: `AmbientDataDemo.slnx` at `src/guides/ambient-data/AmbientDataDemo`.

 ## License